nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 Where *consuming* systems are integrating data from this resource to their local system, they **MUST** also persist this GUID at the same time.

+If the EPS identifier is present then the identifier.value is where the EPS Id SHOULD also be added.
+The codeSystem for this identifier is `https://fhir.nhs.uk/Id/eps-line-item-identifier`

 ### basedOn ###

 <table class='resource-attributes'>